 Why Running a Node Isn't as Simple as It Sounds

-Remember when just running a node made sense?
-Those were good times.
-What appears to be a three-step process on GitHub in short order becomes a multi-month journey of configuration hell.
-Here’s what no one warns you of initially:
+What appears to be a three-step process on GitHub quickly becomes a multi-month journey of configuration problems.
+Here is what no one warns you about:

 1. The Hardware Trap Gets Expensive Fast